 With a group of 2,3 or 5 get into Tokyo as soon as you can.
 Some people will avoid Tokyo early on in the game while they are rolling for victory points and energy.
 This is a good time to jump in!
 You have full health and can usually make it through a full round and get some easy victory points because everyone else doesn’t want to go in this early in the game.

-While you’re in the city only keep rolls which land on claws.
-Because each attack hurts every other player each claw you roll is effectively multiplied by the number of players in the game.
+While you’re in the city only keep rolls that land on claws.
+Because each hit hurts every other player each claw you roll is effectively multiplied by the number of players in the game.
 That’s good value per claw!

-Deal as much damage to everyone as you can because you want them to be focussed on healing on their turns, not collecting victory points or attacking you.
+Deal as much damage to everyone as you can because you want them to be focused on healing on their turns, not collecting victory points or hitting you.
 Then you can stay in Tokyo for longer and collect more victory points without needing to step out to heal.

-Attack as much as you can and try to wipe some other players out early on.
-Then there will be fewer characters attacking you in Tokyo you can stay in there for longer.
+Throw as much damage as much as you can and try to wipe some other players out early on.
+Then there will be fewer characters hitting you in Tokyo so you can stay in there for longer.
 Plus, there are fewer turns per round so you get your 2 victory points for being in Tokyo much faster.

-Some cards have bonuses which allow you to heal.
+Some cards have bonuses that allow you to heal.